Abu al-Umaytir al-Sufyani: Claim to the caliphate and rule from Damascus

 By this point, Abu al-Umaytir was eighty or ninety years old.
 He was approached by pro-Umayyad figures, such as Ibn Wajh al-Fals, the son of a mawla of Caliph al-Walid I (r.
 705–715), to take up the mantle of leadership of the rebellion.
-They persuaded Abu al-Umaytir that he was the Sufyani messiah, a role which, after some reported hesitation, Abu al-Umaytir "used adeptly ... to great advantage" among the Syrians, according to the historian Paul Cobb.
+They persuaded Abu al-Umaytir that he was the Sufyani messiah, a role which, after some reported hesitation, Abu al-Umaytir "used adeptly ... to great advantage" among the Syrians, according to the historian Paul M. Cobb.

 The pro-Umayyad rebels attacked the palace of Sulayman ibn Abi Ja'far, who escaped to Iraq with the help of Ibn Bayhas.
 Abu al-Umaytir proceeded to seize the Green Palace, built by his ancestor Mu'awiya, and use it as his government residence.
 Oaths of allegiance to him as caliph were gathered by his supporters from the people of Damascus and he set up a quasi-administration.
 He appointed as qadi (head judge) the well-known hadith scholar Abu Mushir, a scion of the Ghassanids with a reputation of disdain for the Iraqis.
 Abu al-Umaytir and the Sufyanids' popularity among the Kalb and the Yamani tribes helped them quickly gain the allegiance of the Syrian cities and regions dominated by these tribal groups, such as Homs, whose leaders had expelled the Abbasids in the previous year.
 The Yamanis of Qinnasrin, such as the Tanukh tribe, also recognized him.
 The allegiance of the Syrian coastal towns, starting with Sidon, was secured by the son of Ibn al-Wajh, who expelled the Abbasid representatives from there, though the port city of Tripoli held out for the Abbasids.